Deoxyribonucleotide/yt_downloader/README.md

 # yt_downloader
-Download videos from youtube in mp3 and mp4
+Download videos or playlists from youtube in mp3 and mp4

 To use at first install [ffmpeg](https://ffmpeg.org/download.html) and add it to PATH